The Palms: Our full report

 The blue-tiled swimming pool sits back from the beach slightly and though the pool is a little on the small side, there is still a reasonable amount of space and plenty of loungers for snoozing and relaxing.
 Just adjacent is the informal pool bar which sits on decking under some shady thatch.
 It is open on all sides which welcomes the sea breeze and serves lunch from the daily specials board.

 The Palms has a tiny spa with a sea view where you can get a variety of relaxation treatments.
 Oil treatments take place inside the spa and Thai massages are given on a comfortable bed on the outside terrace.
 Most guests, however, usually head over to the enormous and impressive Frangipani spa at Breezes Beach Club.
-Breezes guests are not permitted into Palms, whereas Palms guests may pop over to Breezes to use all their facilities and organise any water-sport activities.
+Breezes and Baraza guests are not permitted into Palms, whereas Palms guests may pop over to Breezes and Baraza to use all their facilities and organise any water-sport activities.

 Palms also has a small gift shop, with local curios and souvenirs.